mcrop/TestRepo/README.md

 1. stage the file
   - at the top of the environment, there is a Git Tab
   - you can chose to stage by checking the box
+  - SAVE

 2. commit the file
   - click commit button then fill in a short meaningful comment

+3. Push to put it online